DilrajS/PromptCraft-Mastering-AI-Communication/README.md

 ![Average Instrumentalness Across Genres](images/AverageInstrumentalness.png)

-If one has a good model, it is possible to predict trends in genres, it should also be possible to predict genres based on trends.
+With a well-trained model, predicting trends in music genres becomes feasible, and consequently, predicting the genre of a song based on its audio attributes also becomes achievable.

 ### How to run locally
 1. Go to https://colab.research.google.com (Internet connection and Gmail account required)